DesmondJava/nginx_setup/README.md

 pip install Django
 7. Setup your mysql table
 cd ~/web/ask
+8. Collect static content
+python manage.py collectstatic

 Then you should copy all files from current project to ~/web/ folder.
 It requires next scripts to run and configure application.
 After copy go to ~/web/ folder and run next scripts:

 1. Setup your mysql table: cd ~/web/ask, python manage.py syncdb
 2. sudo ./settingmysql.sh for setup user admin for mysql and create table
 3. sudo ./init.sh to run application

+Open any browser and go to http://0.0.0.0:80 Nginx must move you to application where it runs on http://0.0.0.0:8000